 Pvt.
 Andrew Joseph Leo was born in Melrose Park, Illinois, on November 15, 1919, to Carl Leo and Josephine Militello-Leo, and had one brother.
-His family resided at 1406 North 20th Avenue in Melrose Park, and he graduated from Stevenson School and from Proviso Township High School in 1937.
+His family resided at 1406 North 20th Avenue in Melrose Park, and he graduated from Stevenson School and then from Proviso Township High School in 1937.
 After high school, he worked as a branch manager for the Chicago Herald American newspaper.
-He registered with Selective Service on Jul 1, 1941, and named his father as his contact person.
+He registered with Selective Service on July 1, 1941, and named his father as his contact person.
 On September 3, 1941, he married Ida Orfei, became the father of a daughter, and his family resided at 1318 North 20th Avenue, Melrose Park.

 On October 9, 1943, he was inducted in the US Army and given the serial number 36 397 419.
 It is not know where he did his basic training, but it is known he was assigned to the 115th Infantry Regiment, 29th Infantry Division.
 The 115th Regiment arrived in England in October 1942 and landed on Omaha Beach in the first wave on D-Day at 6:30 am.
 It is not known if he took part in the landings at Normandy or if he was a replacement since the 29th Division had lost many men during the landings.
 What is known is the 115th took part in Operation Cobra which was the breakout from Normandy.
 His regiment took part in the Battle of St. Lo from July 8th to 17th.
 It was during the battle that Andrew volunteered to carry a message to the 129th’s Headquarters while under heavy fire.
 Records show he was killed, on July 12, 1944, when he was hit by enemy fire in his back.
 On July 17, 1944, he was buried in the La Cambe Cemetery, La Cambe, France, in Plot P, Row 9, Grave 89.